-At Bridal Shows I am always thrilled when a Bride says they have an August date.
-There are so many flowers growing then, 19 different varieties of Sunflowers to Lilies, Zinnia and Lisianthus.
+At Bridal Shows, I am always thrilled when a Bride says they have an August date.
+There are so many flowers growing then including 19 different varieties of Sunflowers, Lilies, Zinnia, and Lisianthus.

 There are too many flowers to name in this show stopper above.
 The Bride even had extra material from her beaded belt so we used it to wrap the stems.

-We are lucky in Southwestern Ontario to have many flower growers.
+In Southwestern Ontario, we are lucky to have many flower growers.
 From large greenhouses to smaller flower farms.
 I have made relationships with other growers so I can source other locally grown flowers to achieve my Couples vision.
-First choice is to use flowers we grow but anything local is better than shipped from the other side of the world.
+The first choice is to use flowers we grow but anything local is better than shipped from the other side of the world.
 Like this wedding on January 3rd, all greens and flowers were locally sourced, it can totally be done!

 I could go on and on posting pretty pictures of flowers, trust me I could!
 I hope this post has proven that choosing to support local will still allow you to get a unique and pretty array of flowers that can be another part of your wedding that you can source locally.

 Please feel free to contact me with any questions about flowers, what's in season on the farm and how we can make your floral dreams become a reality.